Esri/arcgis-runtime-samples-android/java/navigate-route/README.md

 ## Use case

-Navigation is often used by field workers while traveling between two points to get live directions based on their location.
+Navigation is often used by field workers while traveling between points to get live directions based on their location.

 ## How to use the sample